 Immunology in the news

-The Home Office has published statistics on the number of animals used in research in 2017.
+The Home Office has published its annual statistics on the number of animals used in UK research for 2021.